LET’S GET IN TOUCH and talk about your interest in reducing your company’s exposure to legal risk or in cutting what it pays for legal services.

 However it is that you contact me, please do not include any information that you consider confidential, secret, or otherwise sensitive in any voicemail recording, e-mail message, or hard copy letter that you send me.

-Disclosures About Legal Technicalities
+Disclosures About Legal and Regulatory Technicalities

 Please do not include in any communication any information that you consider confidential, secret or otherwise sensitive.
 If and when an attorney-client relationship is established, then certain information will be treated as confidential, but only after a formal engagement document is duly executed by both myself as an attorney and the client company.